 Sababa’s menu features small plates and large plates to encourage diners to explore the wide range of cultural influences on Israeli cuisine and a comprehensive wine bar with wines from all over the world, including Israel, Lebanon, and the Mediterranean.

-Consult with Kumra Ortho to learn more about how can you maintain your smile
+Consult with Kumra Orthodontics to learn more about how can you maintain your smile